Green Inventory Management for Fashion Retail - Case Study

 Impact on transportation emissions

-The review period can also impact the number of deliveries during a certain period.
+The review period can also affect the number of deliveries during that period.

 If you double the delivery frequency, you reduce the number of pallets per truck and impact the filling rate.

-Thus, you may have to travel more distances (and use more fuel) to replenish the same quantity of goods The numberin the stores.
+Thus, you may have to travel farther distances (and use more fuel) to replenish the same quantity of goods in the stores.

 Experiment